raymondworkshop/dev.code/java/codingtest/src/readme.md

      - in the data cleaning process [DataProcessing.java]
         + Unigram Model and TF-IDF method are used here

-     - in the Classification (mainly SVMMain.java and Problem.java for the coding test],
+     - in the Classification (mainly SVMMain.java and Problem.java for the coding test]
         + A svmlearn (linear svm) Lib is used here
         + svmlight / libsvm Lib might be better